rimargri/Wolf3d/SDL/SDL2-2.0.9/docs/README-windows.md

 which supports the WGL_EXT_create_context_es2_profile extension.
 Vendors known to ship said extension on Windows currently include nVidia and Intel.

-The other method involves using the ANGLE library (https://code.google.com/p/angleproject/) If an OpenGL ES 2.x context is requested and no WGL_EXT_create_context_es2_profile extension is found, SDL will try to load the libEGL.dll library provided by ANGLE.
+The other method involves using the column_angle library (https://code.google.com/p/column_angleproject/) If an OpenGL ES 2.x context is requested and no WGL_EXT_create_context_es2_profile extension is found, SDL will try to load the libEGL.dll library provided by column_angle.
-To obtain the ANGLE binaries, you can either compile from source from https://chromium.googlesource.com/angle/angle or copy the relevant binaries from a recent Chrome/Chromium install for Windows.
+To obtain the column_angle binaries, you can either compile from source from https://chromium.googlesource.com/column_angle/column_angle or copy the relevant binaries from a recent Chrome/Chromium install for Windows.
 The files you need are:

     * libEGL.dll